puzi12138/CS5351_GP/SnapML/UserGuide.md

 <img src="https://github.com/chekoduadarsh/BlocklyML/blob/main/media/butttons.png" alt="drawing" width="500"/>

-Use Download button form the buttons given above. which will download the `blocklyML.xml` file.
+Use Download button form the buttons given above. which will download the `snapML.xml` file.
 This XML file contatins details regarding the layout of the project.This can be used to share or save the layout.

 ## How to upload layouts?